ulissesf/qmassa/README.md

 #### Limitations

-* i915: the kernel driver doesn't track/report system memory used and thus qmassa can't display it.
+* i915: the kernel driver doesn't track/report system memory used.
+* amdgpu: processes using kfd don't report engines and memory usage through any open file descriptor of a DRM device node.

 ### Per DRM client (on main screen)